pplcg/XSLTExtensions/README.md

 The single Java jar file covers four combinations of XSLT processor and XSL-FO formatter:

-- Saxon 9.5 (and later) and FOP
+- Saxon 9.5 (and later) and FOP 2.0
 - Saxon 9.5 (and later) and AH Formatter
-- Xalan and FOP
+- Xalan and FOP (possibly out-of-date)
-- Xalan and AH Formatter
+- Xalan and AH Formatter (possibly out-of-date)

 The DotNet version supports: